Rock Hill Chemical Co./Rutledge Property

 Site Summary ProfileEPA ID: SCD980844005

 Cleanup Status: Construction complete - physical cleanup activities have been completed

-From 1960 through 1964, the site was the location of the Rock Hill Chemical Company (RHCC), a facility where paint solvents were distilled and reportedly, textile dye products were recovered.
-Paint sludges, textile dye products, still bottoms, and other wastes generated during the reclamation process were stored in piles placed directly onto the ground.
-In some cases, waste products were buried at the site.
-The company ceased operations late in 1964.
-In October 1964, a fire at the facility caused drums of oil and chemicals to explode, releasing their contents into the environment.
-Since that time, no other industrial activity has taken place at the site.
+From 1960 to 1964, the Rock Hill Chemical Company operated a distilling and recovery facility for paint solvents and textile dye products.
+Operations stored paint sludges, textile dye products, still bottoms and other wastes generated during the reclamation process and placed these materials directly onto the ground.
+In 1964, a fire at the facility caused drums of oil and chemicals to explode and release their contents.
+Following the fire, operations ended at the site.

-First Federal Savings Bank bought a portion of the property in 1972.
-In 1984, the bank began to construct a branch office on the property.
+In 1972, First Federal Savings Bank bought a portion of the property.
+In 1984, the bank began construction of a branch office on the property.
 In 1990, EPA listed the site on the NPL.
 The site is vacant and not in use.

 Site Cleanup Plan

-- Direct discharge of extracted ground water to a city-owned wastewater treatment facility.
+- Discharging extracted ground water to a local wastewater treatment facility.

 York County Library

 Rock Hill, SC 2793